rust-lang/reference/src/type-coercions.md

   }
   ```

-* Function results, either the final line of a block if it is not
+* Function results &ndash; either the final line of a block if it is not
   semicolon-terminated or any expression in a `return` statement

   For example, `42` is coerced to have type `i8` in the following: